huizhiliu/DatePicker/README.md

 # DatePicker
- a jquery plugin for web &amp; mobile
+ a jquery plugin for web

 ###Usage
  HTML: